tinyheero/sciclone/README.md

 > This is a fork of the original [sciClone github repository](https://github.com/genome/sciclone)

-## Installation instructions:
+## Installation Instructions

-Both the 'sciClone' package and it's 'bmm' dependency can be installed by doing the following:
+Both the `sciClone` package and its `bmm` dependency can be installed by doing the following:

 ```{r}
 #install IRanges from bioconductor